Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Mississippi Not included in income tax calculations Wyoming No state income tax

-Which States Don’t Tax Capital Gains?
+8 States That Don’t Tax Capital Gains

 Federal capital gains tax applies when an investment or asset is sold for more than its original purchase price.
 The short-term capital gains tax rate applies to investments held for less than one year.
 Investments held for longer than one year are subject to the long-term capital gains tax.